-Anne holds degrees in Ph.D (Biochemistry), B.Sc (Hons) (Biochemistry) and B.Sc (Chemistry).
-She has a Graduate Diploma in Public Sector Management and is a member of the Australian Institute of Company Directors, a professional member of the Australian Institute of Food Science and Technology and a member of the Dairy Industry Association of Australia.
+Anne holds degrees in Ph.D.
+(Biochemistry), B.Sc.
+(Hons) (Biochemistry) and B.Sc.
+(Chemistry).
+She has a Graduate Diploma in Public Sector Management and is a member of the Australian Institute of Company Directors, a Fellow of the Australian Institute of Food Science and Technology and a member of the Dairy Industry Association of Australia.

 Roger Clifton | Director

-In 2000 Roger was invited to join the largest agency network in the world, McCann Erickson, as its Melbourne office Managing Director, the business grew to be in the top ten in its market.
+In 2000, Roger was invited to join the largest agency network in the world, McCann Erickson, as its Melbourne office Managing Director and the business grew to be in the top ten in its market.
 With an increasing interest in social marketing and behaviour change, Roger accepted an invitation in 2005 to run The Shannon Company as Managing Director.
 The Shannon Company was Australia's leading Social Marketing communications organisation and it grew to nearly double its size during Roger's tenure.